Does a “free consultation” really save you money?

-- Advisor 2 was a fee only planner that charged $250 per hour with a estimated total cost of $1500.
+- Advisor 2 was a fee-only planner that charged $250 per hour with an estimated total cost of $1500.

 There are plenty of advisors who work like Advisor 1.
 How do they make their money if they are doing this for FREE?
 It’s simple – they sell products and earn commissions when they sell products whether it’s a mutual fund, GIC or insurance product.

 Josephine was widowed and went to one of these “free consultations” offered by the insurance agent who was delivering a death benefit and wanted to provide some recommendations on what she should do with the money.